LLNL/conduit/src/docs/sphinx/index.rst

  - Provides interfaces for common higher-level conventions and data exchange protocols (eg. describing a “mesh”) using Conduit.
  - *No optional dependencies*

-See the :doc:`user` for more details on these libraries.

 Contributors
 ----------------